Intake and Environmental Committee

 • Additional research (if necessary)

-Step 5: Assessment at the environmental table
+Step 5: Review at the environmental roundtable

 Together, they will assess whether your request is feasible.
 Among other things, they will consider: